freeCodeCamp/guide/src/pages/mobile-app-development/firebase-cloud-messaging-integration-for-cordova-hybrid-apps/index.md

 ---
 title: Firebase Cloud Messaging Integration for Cordova Hybrid Apps
 ---
-# FCM Integration for Cordova Hybrid Apps
+## Firebase Cloud Messaging Integration for Cordova Hybrid Apps
 This is a basic straight forward walk through regarding how to implement push notification in Android as well as iOS using the <a href='https://github.com/fechanique/cordova-plugin-fcm' target='_blank' rel='nofollow'> cordova plugin for fcm </a> and Google Firebase FCM from scratch.
 I will be using Ubuntu 16.04 LTS for this, but OS used for development should not matter much.